 If you asked me the one thing I swear by to reset after an indulgent weekend or what I do to stay on track each day, I'd definitely say it's my morning smoothies.
 I start almost every day with a smoothie - it's a great way to get a big dose of protein, fiber, healthy fats, and antioxidants in first thing in the morning, and I love that it keeps me full for hours (seriously!).
 There's also tons of different flavor combinations you can try out that will keep things interesting, delicious, and satisfying.
-Even my clients who originally weren't sold on morning smoothies tried out a few different combinations, and now they're totally hooked and loving how they feel on their new smoothie routine.
+So many that it inspired me to create my eBook, Start with a Smoothie, with all of my favorites to keep your smoothie game on point!

 If you're just jumping on the smoothie bandwagon, it can be a little overwhelming figuring out where to start.
-So here's what you need to build a perfect smoothie and all of the essentials to keep stocked in your kitchen so you're ready to make an delicious, nutrient-rich smoothie at any time!
+So here's what you need to build a perfect smoothie and all of the essentials to keep stocked in your kitchen so you're ready to make a delicious, nutrient-rich smoothie at any time!

-1. High-quality protein: Protein powder can make or break a smoothie.
-Some powders make it too chalky and leave a bad aftertaste, and others add just a subtle flavor and sweetness that pairs perfectly with the other ingredients.
+Protein powder can make or break a smoothie.
+Some powders make it too chalky and leave an icky aftertaste, and others add just a subtle flavor and sweetness that pairs perfectly with the other ingredients.
 When picking a protein powder, always look for one that has clean, simple ingredients, and as little sugar as possible.
 After trying almost every healthy protein out there, I'd have to say my favorite protein powder is Primal Kitchen Collagen Fuel.
 You can go with a flavored collagen like Primal Kitchen or unflavored collagen peptides - I prefer the flavor to add some oomph and sweetness to my smoothies.
 I get a lot of questions about collagen vs. protein - if you add collagen to your smoothie, that is your protein!
 If you're looking for a plant-based protein, Tone it Up makes a good one, however, if you're pregnant or nursing, I'd definitely recommend sticking with a collagen protein vs. plant-based.
 If whey protein is your thing, I'd suggest Primal Fuel.
 Just check the nutrition label and make sure you're getting 20 grams of protein per smoothie (that's two scoops of Primal Kitchen collagen!).
 Btw, you can use code WEEKNIGHTBITE to save 10% on all Primal Kitchen products!

 Why add protein?
 Having enough protein in your diet will boost your metabolism, stabilize blood sugar, keep you fuller longer, and support your muscles.
 A must in any smoothie!

-2. Seeds: chia seeds, hemp seeds, and flax seeds.
+Stock your fridge with chia seeds, hemp seeds, and flax seeds.
 I like to keep these in the fridge vs. the pantry to extend their shelf life.
 Every time I make a smoothie, I always add 1-2 tbsp of chia seeds, no matter what flavors I'm combining!

 Why?
 Theses seeds are great sources of fiber, protein, vitamins / minerals, essential fatty acids, omega-3s.